15 November 2023. Words by YGOW.

 But we don’t just applaud the trophy winners.
 As a celebration of Australian wine, last year we profiled the work of all the top winemakers presented.

 We want to see familiar faces, too.
-Ryan Ponsford of Entropy Wines will join the YGOW tasting panel in 2023, after being involved as a finalist in successive years before being named the 2022 Young Gun of Wine.
+Lauren Langfield of Orbis Wines will join the YGOW tasting panel in 2023, after being involved as a finalist in successive years before being named the 2023 Young Gun of Wine.

 It’s also an opportunity for winemakers to get out of their regions and promote to consumers and trade, as well as develop relationships with fellow winemakers from around Australia.